microsoft/FHIR-Converter/docs/how-to-guides/setup-convert-service.md

 ## 4. Verify FHIR converter service health

-Once you have setup your service, you can check it's health status which indicates if the service is configured correctly, is running and available to service requests, using the health check endpoint.
-Refer [Health check](use-convert-web-apis.md#health-check) for more information.
+Once you have set up your service, you can check its health status by using the health check endpoint.
+The health status indicates if the service is configured correctly, is running, and is available to service requests.
+Refer to [Health check](use-convert-web-apis.md#health-check) for more information.

 In case of any issues with the setup, refer [Troubleshooting guide](troubleshoot.md) for information on how to debug and resolve the issue.

 ## Summary

-In this how-to-guide, you learned how to setup your FHIR converter service in Azure using the MCR container image.
+In this how-to-guide, you learned how to set up your FHIR converter service in Azure using the MCR container image.

 Once the setup is complete, you can use the endpoint corresponding to the application url of your Container App running the web service.